-Gadsden City School District and its schools will provide full opportunities for the participation of parents and family members including parents and family members who have limited English proficiency, parents and family members of migratory children, parent and family members of homeless children, and parents and family members of immigrant including providing information and school reports and including alternative formats upon request, and to the extent practicable in a language parents understand.
+Gadsden City School District and its schools will provide full opportunities for the participation of parents and family members including parents and family members who have limited English proficiency, parents and family members with disabilities, and parents and family members of migratory children, parent and family members of homeless children, and parents and family members of immigrant including providing information and school reports and including alternative formats upon request, and to the extent practicable in a language parents understand.
 TaransACT is used to translate information in their primary language.
 Language Link will also be used to assist parents during enrollment and conferences.
+State Department of Education is also providing a state funded translation service: Master Word.
 The SPE department assists parents and families with disabilities during the referral process as well as the IEP process.
 System wide Homeless liaison and social workers assist homeless families.
 EL district staff assist parents of immigrant, migrant and EL students.

-This LEA Parent and Family Engagement Policy has parents of children participating in Title I. Part A p been developed jointly with, and agreed on with, rograms as evidenced by LEA Advisory Committee agendas, minutes and sign in sheets The school district will distribute this policy to all parents of p articipating Title I, Part A children on or before October 1, 2022 LEA Advisory Committee PLAN APPROVED BY (Person or Entity) DATE OF APPROVed
+been developed jointly with, and agreed on with, rograms as evidenced by LEA Advisory Committee agendas, minutes and sign in sheets The school district will distribute this policy to all parents of p articipating Title I, Part A children on or before October 1, 2023 LEA Advisory Committee PLAN APPROVED BY (Person or Entity) DATE OF APPROVAL